GemmaLaraSavill/Project-3-Behavioral-Cloning/readme.md

 ![alt text](img/camera-angles.png "The three camera perspectives")

 Img 4.
-We have hree angle perspectives for every training drive instant and I have corrected the steering values accordingly.
+We have three angle perspectives for every training drive instant and I have corrected the steering values accordingly.

 ### Data preprocessing